-Nocedal [21] pointed out that in conjugate gradient methods the step lengths may differ from 1 in a very unpredictable manner.
+Nocedal [25] pointed out that in conjugate gradient methods the step lengths may differ from 1 in a very unpredictable manner.
 They can be larger or smaller than 1 depending on how the problem is scaled.
 This is in very sharp contrast to the Newton and quasi-Newton methods, including the limited memory quasi-Newton methods, which accept the unit steplength most of the time along the iterations, and therefore usually they require only few function evaluations per search direction.
-Numerical comparisons between conjugate gradient methods and the limited memory quasi Newton method by Liu and Nocedal [20], show that the latter is more successful [7].
+Numerical comparisons between conjugate gradient methods and the limited memory quasi Newton method by Liu and Nocedal [23] show that the latter is more successful [7].
 One explanation of efficiency of this limited memory quasi-Newton method is given by its ability to accept unity step lengths along the iterations.
 In this section we take advantage of this behavior of conjugate gradient algorithms and consider an acceleration scheme of the above conjugate gradient algorithms.
-Basically the acceleration scheme modifies the step length α_k in a multiplicative manner to improve the reduction of the function values along the iterations (see [5] and [9]).
+Basically the acceleration of the function values along the iterations (see [5, 9] and [10]).
 In accelerated algorithm instead of (2.2) the new estimation of the minimum point is computed as